-This article is one of a series celebrating the 2023 Great 100 Nurses of North Carolina ECU Health honorees.
+This article celebrates the 2023 Great 100 Nurses of North Carolina ECU Health honorees.
 The Great 100 Nurses in North Carolina honors the nursing profession by recognizing nurses around the state for their commitment to excellence.
 The recipients are distinguished for their outstanding professional ability as well as their contributions to improving health care services in their communities.
-This year’s 13 ECU Health honorees include Elizabeth “Ann” Brabble, Emily Nock and Chelsey “Alex” Owens.
+This year’s 13 ECU Health honorees are below.

 Ann Brabble